 The security property for a HomeStyle Renovation mortgage must be

-The security property for a HomeStyle Renovation mortgage may be a unit in an eligible PUD, condo, or co-op project.
-Manufactured homes are not permitted.
+a unit in an eligible PUD, condo, or co-op project.

 A HomeStyle Renovation mortgage may be either a fixed-rate mortgage or an ARM loan.
 The original principal amount of the mortgage may not exceed Fannie Mae’s maximum allowable mortgage amount for a conventional first mortgage.

 Fannie Mae provides the HomeStyle Renovation Maximum Mortgage Worksheet (Form 1035), to assist lenders in calculating the maximum loan amount.

 The maximum cost for renovations for various HomeStyle Renovation scenarios are described in the following table.

 |Transaction Type||The cost of renovations must not exceed...|

 |Refinance transaction||75% of the “as completed” appraised value of the property.|

 The “Do It Yourself” option is available for renovations made to one-unit properties by the borrower.
 This option is not available for manufactured homes.
 “Do It Yourself” renovations may not represent more than 10% of the “as completed” value of the property.
 The lender must review and approve the renovations in advance, and must inspect the completion of all items that cost more than $5,000.